-When Boris Johnson ordered Britain into coronavirus lockdown on March 23, Aria Resorts was already ahead of the game.
-“I think we were quite well prepared,” says Group Marketing Director Simon Pitman.
+When Boris Johnson ordered Britain into a Coronavirus lockdown on 23rd March 2020, Aria Resorts was already ahead of the game.
+“I think we were quite well prepared,” says group marketing director, Simon Pitman.

 He and his team had been following the news, felt a shutdown was coming and prepared for the worst.

 “As we started to head towards the possibility of lockdown, we were able to get some strong communications out to our guests,” Simon says.

 Lockdown initially went for three weeks and was then extended for another three.

 “For the first month to six weeks were in a cycle of cancelling holidays, trying to put the guest’s minds at rest, saying ‘don’t worry we’ll handle it,’ and that sort of process just continued to roll,” he adds.

 “I think RMS was really useful during that period because we could quickly and simply pull out our guest data and send emails to affected guests."

 Not that it was an easy time.
 Aria Resorts effectively shut down after Johnson’s announcement and went to a skeleton crew.